janscience/ESensors/docs/install.md

 [Teensyduino](https://www.pjrc.com/teensy/teensyduino.html).
 When
 installing Teensyduino make sure you selected it.

-_Note_: you need Arduino 1.8.19 and Teensyduoino 1.56 or higher!
-When installing Teensyduoino simply select all libraries for installation.
+_Note_: you need Arduino 1.8.19 and Teensyduino 1.56 or higher!
+When installing Teensyduino simply select all libraries for installation.
-Remove `SdFat` from your `Arduino/libraries` folder, it is now supplied by Teensyduoino.
+Remove `SdFat` from your `Arduino/libraries` folder, it is now supplied by Teensyduino.

 For installing the libraries for the environmental sensors, open in the Arduino IDE: Tools - Manage libraries.
 Search for the libraries